zcemys1/comp0034-tutorials/activities/week4/4-4-interactions.md

 from selenium.webdriver.support.ui import WebDriverWait from selenium.webdriver.support import expected_conditions as EC

-# Implicit wait
-# Wait for 2 seconds
+# Implicit wait for 2 seconds
 driver.implicitly_wait(2)

 # Wait for 10 seconds until the element with ID of "myElement" is present on the web page